Phil Craig: Leader of South Africa’s Referendum Party

 28:44.66 – Phil Craig

-Sure yeah, look so that so so the western so so so yes the western cape is demographically very different.
-Ironically, it’s the most racially diverse province in South Africa so broadly speaking the population of the western capers.
-We currently stand about 46% what we would call colored and ah.
+Sure.
+The Western Cape is demographically very different.
+Ironically, it’s the most racially diverse province in South Africa so broadly speaking the population of the Western Capers.
+We currently stand about 46% what we would call colored and..

 28:44.68 – Brian David Crane